 The origin of ultra-diffuse galaxies (UDGs) has posed a long-standing mystery for astronomers.
 New observations of several of these faint giants with the Hubble Space Telescope are now lending support to one theory.

 An object previously identified as a free-floating, large Jupiter analog turns out to be two objects — each with the mass of a few Jupiters.
 This system is the lowest-mass binary we’ve ever discovered.

 The region around Sgr A*, the 4-million-solar-mass black hole at the heart of our galaxy, is a complex and dynamic place.
 New Atacama Large Millimeter/submillimeter Array (ALMA) observations of the Milky Way’s center now reveal more about this harsh, inhospitable environment.

-Direct imaging of exoplanets was once only possible for the brightest of planets orbiting the dimmest of stars — but improving technology is turning this into an increasingly powerful technique.
-In a new study, direct-imaging observations of the Jupiter-like exoplanet 51 Eridani b provide tantalizing clues about its atmosphere.
+Direct imaging of exoplanets was once only possible for the brightest of planets orbiting the dimmest of stars — but new observations of the Jupiter-like exoplanet 51 Eridani b provide tantalizing clues about its atmosphere.

 ASKAP, the Australian Square Kilometre Array Pathfinder has only had a 3.4-day pilot survey and has already found a fast radio burst!

 NAME Hard Labor Creek Observatory ADDRESS 2010 Fairplay Rd Rutledge Georgia 30663 USA CONTACT Dept. of Physics and Astronomy Georgia State University Atlanta, GA 30303 PHONE 404-413-6033 EMAIL URL http://www.astro.gsu.edu/HLCO NUMBER OF MEMBERS OTHER INFORMATION Monthly public open houses Mar-Oct